socketsupply/socket/api/CONFIG.md

-provisioning_profile |  |  A path to the provisioning profile used for signing iOS app. simulator_device |  |  which device to target when building for the simulator. nonexempt_encryption | false |  Indicate to Apple if you are using encryption that is not exempt.
+provisioning_profile |  |  A path to the provisioning profile used for signing iOS app. simulator_device |  |  which device to target when building for the simulator. nonexempt_encryption | false |  Indicate to Apple if you are using encryption that is not exempt. icon |  |  The icon to use for identifying your app on iOS.

 # `linux`